-The Committee has examined the activities of the Ethics Committee, and approved its report for 2016.
-The Committee has been informed in a timely fashion and in detail regarding the incidents arising in relation to the "Ethics Channel".
-No significant incidents have been detected during the year in question.
+The Committee has been informed about the actions of the Ethics Committee and approved its report for 2017.
+The Commission has been informed in a timely manner and in detail of the incidents arising in relation to the "Ethical Channel", without any of appreciable relevance.